Edum-favour/stock-performance-analysis-h1-2025/README.md

 This dashboard isn't just an analytics project, it's a structured guide built for investors who already understand the stock market matrix.

-Investors with high to moderate risk tolerance can explore the top performing stocks based on the return breakdown chart, selecting picks that align with your investment goal.
+Investors with high to moderate risk tolerance can explore the top performing stocks based on the return breakdown chart, selecting picks that align with their investment goal.

 However, more risk-averse investors can explore top stocks in the custom scoring model.
 These aren't just ranked by return, they are also evaluated for risk, stability, value and overall performance.